Jimbly/dcjam2024/Jimb-TODO.md

   * flavor text
 * placeholder one-time world events that displays flavor text and damages or heals sanity
 * placeholder journal entries on a computer
-* Get in-world monsters and battle sprites using the same source images (make this use a spritesheet!)
 * Insanity view
   * party portraits to change to monsters - silhouettes
   * ghosts moving through the level